WBBM-FM

-WBBM-FM (96.3 MHz) is a top 40 (CHR) radio station in Chicago, Illinois.
-It is known on the air as B96 and it is owned by Audacy, Inc. The station has an effective radiated power (ERP) of 3,300 watts, broadcasting from a transmitter atop the Willis Tower (formerly the Sears Tower).
-The studios and offices are located at Two Prudential Plaza in the Loop.
-WBBM-FM's main competition is 103.5 WKSC-FM, owned by iHeartMedia.
+WBBM-FM (96.3 FM, "B96") is a gold-based contemporary hit radio station in Chicago, Illinois.
+It is owned by Audacy, Inc. The station has an effective radiated power (ERP) of 3,300 watts, transmitting from atop the Willis Tower (formerly the Sears Tower).
+The station's studios and offices are located at Two Prudential Plaza in the Loop.

 History

 Early years

-The station began experimental broadcasts in November 1941, as W67C, broadcasting at 46.7 MHz.
-The station's transmitter was located atop the American National Bank Building, at 33 N. LaSalle Street.
-It simulcast co-owned WBBM AM 780, carrying its CBS Radio Network schedule of dramas, comedies, news, sports, game shows, soap operas and big band broadcasts during the "Golden Age of Radio".
+The station began experimental broadcasts in November 1941, as W67C, broadcasting on 46.7 MHz.
+The station's transmitter was located at the American National Bank Building, at 33 N. LaSalle Street.
+It simulcast co-owned WBBM (780 AM), carrying its CBS Radio Network schedule of dramas, comedies, news, sports, game shows, soap operas and big band broadcasts during the "Golden Age of Radio".

 In 1943, the station's call sign was changed to WBBM-FM.
-In 1946, the station began broadcasting at 99.3 MHz.
-In 1947, the station's frequency was changed to 97.1 MHz, and in 1953, WBBM-FM moved to its current spot on the dial at 96.3 MHz.
+In 1946, the station began broadcasting on 99.3 MHz.
+In 1947, the station's frequency was changed to 97.1 MHz, and in 1953, WBBM-FM moved to its current frequency of 96.3 MHz.
 In the 1950s, as network programming moved from radio to television, WBBM-AM-FM carried a full service middle of the road format of popular music, news and talk.
 After 1964, most of the music was eliminated, in favor of talk and news.